 Sample collection and DNA Extraction

-Sampling was conducted in open space and parkland in regions within 10 km adjacent to the study highways or along road transects within 13 km of the SR 20 and 49.
+Sampling was conducted in open space and parkland in regions within 10 km adjacent to the study highways or along road transects within 13 km of the SR 20 and SR 49.
 We collected mesopredator fecal samples (scat) along road transects in the study area from November 2014 to August 2015 and February to November 2016.
 A fraction of each scat was preserved in 95% ethanol in the field for later DNA extraction.
 In addition, we obtained tissue samples from road-killed coyote and gray fox observed along road transects.
 GPS points recorded the exact location where each sample was collected.
 Fecal samples were stored at 4 ⁰C upon return to the lab.
 DNA was extracted using the QIAamp Mini Stool Kit (QIAGEN).
 To minimize opportunities for contamination, all extractions were done in a laboratory isolated from post-PCR products and lab benchtops were bleached before and after fecal samples were handled.

 Species Identification and Genotyping